Before we begin. A disclaimer.

 I realized it would be fun if I built it as a premium feature.

-Charge $5/month and see what happens.
+Charge $5/month for it and see what happens.

 I did, launched the new feature and forgot about it.
 No one paid in the first 24 hours or so.